cuelee/pleio/README.md

+# PLEIO
-# Pleiotropic Locus Exploration and Interpretation using Optimal test(pleio) `v1.0.0`
+Pleiotropic Locus Exploration and Interpretation using Optimal test(pleio)

 `pleio` is a command line tool for performinig meta-analysis of multiple GWAS summary statistics.